qiyunzhu/woltka/doc/gtdb.md

 ## Use WoL database with GTDB taxonomy

-If you decide to stick to the WoL genome database (we appreciate that!) but also want to embrace the GTDB taxonomy, we have a read-to-go solution for you:
+If you decide to stick to the WoL genome database (we appreciate that!) but also want to embrace the GTDB taxonomy, we have a ready-to-go solution for you:

 We provide original and curated NCBI and GTDB [taxonomies](https://biocore.github.io/wol/data/taxonomy/) based on the WoL phylogeny.
 For GTDB specifically, you may download this file: [`lineages.txt.bz2`](https://github.com/biocore/wol/raw/master/data/taxonomy/gtdb/curation/lineages.txt.bz2), which contains curated GTDB lineage strings for WoL genomes.